NullByteSuiteDevs/0x00sec.github.io/_posts/2016-04-25-python_scripts_ftpshell.markdown

   - python
 author: Joe Schmoe
 ---
 Some people have problems with being unable to port forward, so they can't use reverse shells.
 Most of the time you can't use a bind shell either, if your target is behind NAT.
-What do!?
+What do!?.

 ## The Solution
 What you can do is use a web server to transfer commands and outputs.
 So let's do just that!